JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ```

 We reduced the size to 25% (one quarter) of the original uncompressed vector size without losing information.
-Our compressed categorical vector has now 1 million bytes which is aproximate 1.0MB.
+Our compressed categorical vector now has 1 million bytes which is approximately 1.0 MB.

 So whenever possible, in the interest of performance, consider using `compress=true` in your categorical data.